top of page

 The Predictability of Dividends

 The stability and predictability of the annual dividends paid by companies varies by industry.
-For example, the following chart presents the annual dividends paid by Teck Resources (TECHB), a Canadian mining company, from 2010 through to January 2025.
+For example, Figure 3 presents the annual dividends paid by Teck Resources (TECHB), a Canadian mining company, from 2010 through to January 2025.
 As shown, the annual dividend paid by Teck Resources varied significantly and unpredictably, primarily because world prices for copper and zinc, which account for about 85% of the company’s production and profitability, are variable and unpredictable.

-In contrast, the chart below shows that the annual dividends paid by the Royal Bank of Canada (RY) have increased steadily and consistently during the same period of time, and it is reasonable to expect that this trend will continue, at least for the next few years.
+In contrast, Figure 4 shows the annual dividends paid by the Royal Bank of Canada (RY), which have increased steadily and consistently during the same time period, and it is reasonable to expect that this trend will continue, at least for the next few years.

 1. This quote is widely attributed to Robert Kiyosaki, a motivational speaker and financial educator. who has written over 25 books, the most well-known being “Rich Dad Poor Dad”.